-Delivery of a bearer share.
+Delivery.

-The transfer of shares or the transfer of a restricted right to such a share requires a certificate for this purpose as well as the company's written acknowledgement of the transfer, except in the event that the company itself is a party in this legal act.
+The transfer of registered shares or the transfer of a restricted right to such a share requires a deed for this purpose as well as the Company's written acknowledgment of the transfer, except in the event that the Company itself is a party in this legal act.

 The acknowledgment will be made on the deed, or by means of a dated declaration mentioning the acknowledgment on the deed or on an extract or copy thereof signed as a true copy by a notary or the transferor.

 Official service of said deed or said copy or extract on the Company will rank as acknowledgment.